At Oaks Primary Academy we aim to provide a happy, safe and caring community, where everyone is encouraged and supported to achieve their goals.

-Our vision is built upon the following values which are at the heart of our academy:
+Our vision is built upon the following Learner Profile Attributes which are at the heart of our academy:

-We celebrate pupils demonstrating our agreed values through our achievement assemblies held on Friday afternoons.
+We celebrate pupils demonstrating these Learner Profile Attributes through our achievement assemblies held on Friday afternoons.

 At Oaks Primary Academy we place pupil’s Spiritual, Moral, Social and Cultural development at the heart of our work and it underpins all learning, in terms of attitude, social behaviour and personal development as well as academic attainment.
 Explicit opportunities to develop SMSC are found in our PSHE, Religious Education and Assembly programme, but it is also embedded in all subjects and a very important contribution is made by our Academy ethos and values, which promote positive relationships throughout the Academy.